-Gong Gong has been credited in various mythological contexts as being responsible for destructive floods.
-He wrestled to get the control of the earth shortly after the creation of people.
-Before Gong, Zurong the fire god ruled the world peacefully.
-But when Gong became the ruler, he wanted to expand his influence by increasing the amount of water in the universe—in the seven tenths of water to three-tenths dry land.
-So, he sent heavy rains and came close to destroying the world in a fierce power struggle with Zhurong.
+Gong Gong has been credited in various mythological texts as being responsible for destructive floods.
+He wrestled to gain control of the earth shortly after the creation of people.
+Before Gong, Zhurong, the fire god, ruled the world peacefully.
+But when Gong became the ruler, he wanted to expand his influence by increasing the amount of water in the universe, namely seven-tenths water to three-tenths dry land.
+So he sent heavy rains and came close to destroying the world in a fierce power struggle with Zhurong.

-3. Fushi Teaches the people
+3. Fushi Teaches the People

-He taught people how to use fire, how to cook, how to write and many other skills like hunting, fishing and fortune-telling.
-Some myths depict Fushi as having the body of human while others depict him as having the head of a human and the body of a snake.
-In many stories, he is regarded as the husband of Nuwa and they are the bearers of civilization.
+He taught people how to use fire, how to cook, how to write, and many other skills like hunting, fishing, and fortune-telling.
+Some myths depict Fushi as having the body of a human while others depict him as having the head of a human and the body of a snake.
+In many stories, he is regarded as the husband of Nuwa and they are the creators of civilization.

 2. Nuwa Creates People

 In Chinese mythology, Nugua is regarded as the patroness of matchmakers.
-As a wife of Fushi, she helped establish the norms for marriage and regulated the conduct between sexes.
+As the wife of Fushi, she helped establish a model for marriage and regulated the conduct between the sexes.
 Nuwa is also said to have built a lovely palace that became the prototype for the later walled cities of China.
-The materials of the palace were said to have prepared overnight by mountain spirits.
+The materials of the palace were said to have been prepared overnight by mountain spirits.

 1. Panku (Pangu) Creates the World

-The story of Panku (aks Pangu) is probably the closest Chinese version of a creation myth.
-Pangu is the central figure in Chinese Daoist legends of creation.
-Pangu—the first man, is said to have created out of the cosmic egg, with two horns, two tusks, and a hairy body.
+The story of Panku (aka Pangu) is probably the closest Chinese version of a creation myth.
+Pangu is the central figure in the Chinese Taoist legends of creation.
+Pangu, the first man, is said to have been created out of the cosmic egg and had two horns, two tusks, and a hairy body.